Gangster Ross Browning’s luxury home to be handed to CAB in next 48 hours

 Browning did not contest the €1.4 million case against him, but other family members who did lost their legal battle last February

-His home and built without planning permission at Garristown as well as the renovated cottage on the property where his mother lives have to handed over before 10am.
+His home built without planning permission at Garristown, as well as the renovated cottage on the property where his mother lives, have to handed over before 10am.

-A third house at Deanstown Road where an uncle of Browning live was ordered to be handed over on Tuesday with progress to reported at the High Court on Wednesday.
+A third house at Deanstown Road where an uncle of Browning lives was ordered to be handed over on Tuesday with progress to reported at the High Court on Wednesday.

 Browning did not contest the €1.4 million case against him, but other family members who did lost their legal battle last February

-Judge Alex Ownes made the orders for the three remaining properties to be handed over after allowing the occupants time to make arrangements.
+Judge Alex Owens made the orders for the three remaining properties to be handed over after allowing the occupants time to make arrangements.

 This includes Chesnut Lodge at Garristown where Browning’s mother Julie Conway and her partner ex-garda David O’Brien have been living.